WennderSantos/wenndersantos.github.io/_posts/2017-02-19-some-tips-to-make-your-build-runs-faster.md

 ## Disable windows defender for the project folders
   Still on windows defender, add an verification exclusion to the project folders.

-## Disable windows defender for the some .exes
+## Disable windows defender for some .exes
   If you are on you developement machine, add an verification exclusion to devenv.exe process.
 In build machine, add and exclusion to MSBuild.exe process.

 ## Add all cpus for the compilation